Mark Hill (musician)

-Mark Leslie Hill (born 22 December 1972, Cwmbran) is a Welsh musician, songwriter and record producer.
+Mark Leslie Hill (born 22 December 1972) is a Welsh musician, songwriter and record producer.
 He rose to fame as one half of the Artful Dodger and co-writer and producer of Craig David's multi-platinum debut studio album, Born to Do It.
 Since he began releasing music in 1997, Hill has achieved four Ivor Novello Awards, a number one album, two number one singles and over 10 million records sales worldwide.

 Early life

 Hill got his first guitar at eight years old; he would play along to the radio and immerse himself in songs by artists such as Stevie Wonder and George Benson.
 Throughout his early years and teens, Hill played the drums in brass bands, rock bands and orchestras, but the plan was to study to become an architect.
 After persuasion from his music teacher and uncle to also study music (and with the prospect of a seven-year degree becoming less appealing), Hill moved to Southampton to study music at university.
 After joining a band as a percussionist, he and the bass player from the band decided to go into business together by setting up a recording studio.
 It was through the brief trading period of the studio that Hill met future latter half of Artful Dodger, Pete Devereux.
 They produced several speed garage bootlegs, and, while working as DJs, they met Craig David.